MooersLab/colabpymolpysnips/README.md

 <p align="center"><img src="images/testResult.png"></p>

-### Step 9: Save finished notebook to Google Drive or download the Colab notebook
+### Step 8: Save the finished Colab notebook to Google Drive or download it to your computer.